KeatonSmith/hello-world/README.md

-# HelloWorld
+#

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0-beta.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.

 ## Development server